 This project provides resources for the improvement of small capital investments that replace or extend the life of an asset.
 This project will repair or rehabilitate various existing raw water distribution facilities.
 These activities include identifying and fixing corrosion problems, replacing valves and other appurtenances and modifying water recharge facilities to avoid failure of the raw water transmission system and extend the life of the infrastructure.
 This project is part of the District's 10-year asset management program.
-No activities planned for FY 2017.
+Planned projects for FY 17 include: